work-md/work-md/README.md

     $ work-md pl 15

+### Quick scrum daily in text:

+Get today and the last work day and parse in a "done / todo" message for async scrum daily texts:

+    $ work-md daily

 ### Delete your work markdown files:

 The query for delete files is the same as `open` and `parse` commands, ex: